bouwe77/bouwe77.github.io/content/blog/_when-green-tests-lie/when-green-tests-lie.md

 ---
 date: "2026-04-21"
-title: "Requirements belong in your tests"
+title: "When green tests lie"
 summary: "Tests should verify requirements, not reuse implementation details from the code they are testing."
 categories:
   - "Testing"